 The death of a loved one is an emotional experience.
 For those who are beneficiaries or the named estate administrator, losing a loved one can also raise questions about the deceased’s will, property and assets, and the probate process.
-At the law offices of Kryszak & Associates, Co., LPA, our experienced Lorain probate attorneys can help you to understand what probate is, how the probate process works in Ohio, and what steps you need to take next.
+At Kryszak Law Firm, Co., LPA, our experienced Lorain probate attorneys can help you to understand what probate is, how the probate process works in Ohio, and what steps you need to take next.

 Probate is the legal process that ensues after a person’s death for the purpose of verifying the validity of the decedent’s will, reading the will, and then paying any existing claims or taxes and distributing remaining property to beneficiaries per the terms of the will.

 Even if a person dies without a will, however, their estate will still be subject to the probate process.
 If the decedent has died without a will, the property will be distributed intestate.

 When a person dies “intestate,” it means that they die without a will.
 Because this means that the individual has not set forth instructions for the distribution of their estate, the estate will be subject to Ohio’s intestacy laws.
 These laws address how an estate is distributed when there is no will.
 Per intestacy laws, if a person dies without a will in Ohio, their property will be divided in the following manner:

 If a person dies without any family, it is possible that there property with escheat to the state, which means that it will become the property of the state.

 Will or no will, the probate process is very similar.
 If there is a will, the will designates an executor of the estate; if there is not a will, an administrator will be appointed by the probate court.
 The administrator or executor is responsible for: